 One of the most common chronic disorders that affects the joints is known as arthritis.
 Arthritis of the knee occurs when the cartilage within the knee joint breaks down.
 Without a protective barrier between bones, pain, stiffness, and swelling can occur.

-Most Common Surgery Options for Arthritis of the Knee
+The 3 Most Common Surgery Options for Treating Knee Arthritis

 Read on to learn three of the most common surgery options for arthritis of the knee.